 The Office of Research and Economic Development provides services universitywide to support the faculty’s research and strategically leads economic development activities through public-private partnerships.

-The office is led by Christopher J. Molloy, Ph.D., R.Ph., senior vice president for research and economic development (bio), who successfully directed the Rutgers-UMDNJ integration (more here).
+The office is led by Christopher J. Molloy, Ph.D., R.Ph., senior vice president for research and economic development (bio).
 Among his responsibilities are oversight and strategic planning for Rutgers’ $744 million in annual research expenditures and leading the many institutional offices and resources supporting the university’s research and economic development activities.

-The university's research is sponsored by federal and state agencies, corporations, and foundations, which provides research experiences for undergraduates, support for graduate assistants and postdoctoral researchers, and brings state-of-the-art equipment and facilities to each of our three campuses.
+Research is a fundamental aspect of the university's mission.
+Along with discovery-based research, Rutgers commercializes research through the transfer of new technology to industry, contributing to the economic development of New Jersey and the nation.
+Our research is sponsored by federal and state agencies, corporations and foundations, which provides research experiences for undergraduates, support for graduate assistants and postdoctoral researchers, and state-of-the-art equipment and facilities to each of our three campuses.